discord/embedded-app-sdk/examples/react-colyseus/README.md

 ## Running your app locally

-As described in [running-your-application.md](DOCS-TODO/docs/common-patterns/running-your-application.md#running-an-application-through-a-network-tunnel), we encourage using a tunnel solution such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared) for local development.
+As described [here](https://activities-preview.pages.dev/developers/docs/activities/building-an-activity#step-10-running-your-application-inside-of-discord), we encourage using a tunnel solution such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared) for local development.
-To run this example app locally, first run `pnpm install` from the root of the `/embedded-app-sdk` directory.
-Then run the following from the root of this example project's directory (/embedded-app-sdk/examples/discord-embedded-app-starter)
+To run your app locally, run the following from this directory (/examples/react-colyseus)

 ```
+pnpm install # only need to run this the first time
 pnpm dev
-pnpm tunnel # You will need to run this in a separate terminal window
+pnpm tunnel # from another terminal
 ```

-Be sure to complete all the steps listed [here](DOCS-TODO/docs/common-patterns/running-your-application.md#running-an-application-through-a-network-tunnel) to ensure your development setup is working as expected.
+Be sure to complete all the steps listed [here](https://activities-preview.pages.dev/developers/docs/activities/building-an-activity) to ensure your development setup is working as expected.

 ## Where do you go from here?